-Each of us goes to work every day intending to do our best.
-It’s human nature to want to do well at work, to have the satisfaction of knowing we are making a difference and contributing to the organization.
-Yet our version of doing well might differ from our manager’s version of doing well.
-That’s why the annual performance appraisal is standard in many organizations.
-It’s an opportunity to get a reality check and make sure you as the employee are meeting expectations, as well as a chance for you to potentially address your future at the company.
+All of us go to work every day intending to do our best, knowing we are making a difference and contributing to the organization.
+However, our version of doing best might differ from our manager’s version of doing best.
+That’s an annual performance appraisal takes place, the opportunity to get a reality check and to make sure you are meeting the set expectations.

-As with any kind of review, it’s best to go into your performance appraisal well-prepared.
-Even if you’ve spent the prior 364 days working your hardest and giving your utmost to your employer, you’ll have a better, more productive performance appraisal if you prepare for it ahead of time.
-You want to be ready to answer any tough questions and to demonstrate your efforts to improve.
-You also want to showcase your efforts and achievements during the past year because ultimately, you want more than a pat on the back: You want a raise or promotion.
+Even if you’ve spent the prior 364 days working your hardest, you’ll have a better, more productive performance appraisal only if you prepare for it ahead of time.
+You want to be ready to answer any tough questions, demonstrate your efforts, and showcase your achievements during the past year because ultimately, you want more than a pat on the back: that is a pay raise or promotion.
 This is why we’ll help you with top performance appraisal tips to help you rock your appraisal discussion!

 Reasons to Prepare for Your Performance Appraisal